 Come Alive Festival

-The 4th annual Come Alive Festival of Museum Theatre draws together ACT secondary students to present a variety of theatrical performances bringing the Museum’s collection to life.
+The fourth annual Come Alive Festival of Museum Theatre drew together ACT secondary students to present a variety of theatrical performances designed to bring the Museum's collection to life.

 NAIDOC on the Peninsula